supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Continue with the Install.
 Select **Finish** when complete.

-1. Go to the "Microsoft Defender for Cloud" portal and select **Inventory**.
+1. Go to the "Microsoft Defender for Cloud" portal and select **Inventory** from general section.

 1. The Server should appear in the list.
 You may have to select **Refresh** to see the update and it will take a few minutes.